 An adverse event (AE) is any untoward medical occurrence, unintended disease or injury, or untoward clinical signs (including abnormal laboratory findings) in a subject who has received an investigational device, whether or not related to the investigational medical device.
 This definition includes events related to the device under investigation or the comparator or to the study procedures.
 For users or other persons, this definition is restricted to events related to the investigational device.
 The following anticipated adverse events will not be recorded:

-- Non clinically significant skin reactions as judged by investigator - · Pre-existing medical conditions - New illnesses or conditions not requiring concomitant medication or medical intervention/procedures - Non severe hypoglycaemia - Hyperglycaemia without significant ketonaemia investigational medical device.
-This definition also includes any event resulting from use error or from intentional misuse of the device under investigation.
+- Non clinically significant skin reactions as judged by investigator - Pre-existing medical conditions - New illnesses or conditions not requiring concomitant medication or medical intervention/procedures - Non severe hypoglycaemia - Hyperglycaemia without significant ketonaemia

 11.1.3 Adverse Device Effect